 - Edward shares the most common job search mistake he has seen

 - Myths of working at WeWork and Money vs. Happiness

 - Edward’s Advice for Getting into WeWork or Sales

 - The Best Resources That Helped Edward and How to Connect

 Editor’s Note: We provide a transcript of each episode to make it easy to search and read.
 Since robots are not ready to take over the world yet, the artificial intelligence isn’t perfect.
 There may be some typos in the automated transcript.

-Edward Gorbis: [00:00:00] I think often times we look at other people and compare ourselves and value what our peers think.
-And for me, I had a lot of friends from my lens or went to a “better school”.
-So I oftentimes truthfully compare myself or others and never thought my pedigree was good enough.
-I think I might’ve sent a couple of hundred, if not a thousand applications and to what felt like a black box at the time.
+Edward Gorbis: [00:00:00] I think oftentimes we look at other people and compare ourselves and value what our peers think.
+And for me, I had a lot of friends from my lens who went to a “better school”.
+So I oftentimes truthfully compare myself to others and never thought my pedigree was good enough.
+I think I might’ve sent a couple of hundred, if not a thousand applications in to what felt like a black box at the time.

 Vincent Phamvan: [00:00:31] From Vyten Career Coaching.
 It’s How I Got Here.
 A show about business leaders, their resilience, and the stories behind their career moves.

 Vincent Phamvan: [00:00:40] I’m Vincent Phamvan and I’ve interviewed thousands of job candidates over the years in both recruiting and as a former corporate executive.
 Now I’m on a mission to help you take the next step in your career.